Bison eating grass in American Landscape. Yellowstone National Park.

 Main Street Whitefish, Montana

-We were very surprised of what we saw when entering the Town’s Main Street area.
+We were very surprised by what we saw in Town’s Main Street area.
 The downtown area exudes a charming and welcoming atmosphere, with its picturesque streets lined with unique boutiques, art galleries, and cozy cafes.

 One of the main attractions of Whitefish is its proximity to the stunning, pristine Whitefish Lake.
-Its crystal-clear waters offer activities for everyone from a day of boating, kayaking, swimming, or simply relaxing on its tranquil shores.
-The serene beauty of the lake, framed by the rugged peaks of the Rockies, and create memories that will last a lifetime.
+Its crystal-clear waters offer activities for everyone, from boating and kayaking to swimming and simply relaxing on its tranquil shores.
+The serene beauty of the lake, framed by the rugged peaks of the Rockies, creates memories that will last a lifetime.

 Our Trophy Grizzly Bear